 The distribution of seats in the European Parliament has been modified following the UK’s withdrawal from the EU.
 Check out the numbers in our infographic.

 From 1 February, the Parliament counts 705 seats compared with 751 (the maximum allowed under the EU treaties) before the UK's withdrawal from the EU on 31 January 2020.

 Twenty-seven of the UK's 73 seats have been redistributed to other countries, while the remaining 46 seats will be kept in reserve for potential future enlargements.
 In line with the electoral act of 1976, EU countries have to notify the names to the European Parliament before the mandates can officially commence.

 Distribution of seats: no losers

-The redistribution of seats proposed by MEPs ensures that no EU country would lose any seats, while some would gain anything from one to five seats to redress under-representation following demographic changes.
+The redistribution of seats ensures that no EU country lost any seats, while some gained from one to five seats to redress underrepresentation in light of demographic changes.

-The proposal takes into account the population of member states and follows the principle of degressive proportionality.
+The seat distribution takes into account the population of member states and follows the principle of degressive proportionality.
 That means that countries that are smaller in terms of population should have fewer MEPs than bigger countries.
 At the same time, MEPs from larger countries should represent more people than MEPs from smaller countries.
-In this way, members from smaller countries have a relatively stronger presence in Parliament.
+In this way, smaller countries have a relatively stronger presence in Parliament.